srheduwe/DACES/README.md

 ==============================

 Welcome to DACES, an algorithm for generating Adversarial Examples with CMA-ES to investigate robustness of Neural Networks.
-As a basis for our work, we use the EvoTorch library.
-Our adapted version can be found here: https://github.com/srheduwe/DACES-with-evotorch.git

 Getting started:
 To create an Anaconda environment with the necessary dependencies follow these steps: